 On the fence about taking Microsoft 365 certification exams?
 Unclear on how they benefit you professionally?
 Not sure where to get started and how to prepare?
 In this article, Microsoft MVP Peter Rising explores those questions, shares his personal experience, and provides perspective on the importance of M365 exams as it relates to personal growth and career development.

 When it comes to eDiscovery and which solution is right for your organization, “you get what you pay for.”
 Microsoft 365 services are no different – you’re either willing to pay for them or you aren’t.
 Some organizations will not need or want to pay for Advanced eDiscovery, while others will find it an essential purchase.
-Regardless of which camp your organization resides in, Microsoft provides customers with the flexibility to choose between two eDiscovery tools best suited for your needs.
+Regardless of which camp your organization resides in, Microsoft provides customers with the flexibility to choose between two eDiscovery tools that best suite your needs.

 In part two of Peter Rising's blog series, he looks at adding document understanding models into a newly created Syntex Content Center, and how to add, classify, and train documents with SharePoint Syntex.